Major159/rpg_rules/README.md

 Reference to other sections of this document will be **bold**.

-1. Notification time/before the start of the game session: 24 hours before the start time of the game session
+1. Notification time/before the start of the game session: 24 hours before the start time of the game session.
+1. Declaration time: 48 hours before the start time of the game session.
 1. Maximum waiting time in case of lateness: 30 minutes.
 1. Communication must be done in clear, written text.
 Messages consisting of any kind of pictures(for example, but not limited to, GIFs), videos, or signals not perceived by the human eye will not accepted and will be considered as non-existent.
 1. Preparation time: 1 week before the start of the first game session in the campaign.